causify-ai/tutorials/class_project_instructions/Projects/Luigi_Project_Description.md

-### Tech Description of Luigi
+**Description**

-Luigi is an open-source Python package that helps build complex data pipelines in a manageable way.
-It allows users to define tasks and dependencies, ensuring that data flows smoothly through various stages of processing.
-Key features include:
+Luigi is a Python package designed to help build complex data pipelines in a simple and manageable way.
+It allows users to define tasks and dependencies, making it easier to manage workflows for data processing and machine learning.

+Technologies Used
+Luigi

-- **Task Dependency Management**: Automatically handles the execution order of tasks based on dependencies.
+- Facilitates the creation of workflows by defining tasks and their dependencies.
-- **Visualizations**: Provides a web interface to visualize the pipeline and track task execution.
+- Provides a visual representation of the pipeline for better understanding and monitoring.
-- **Modular Design**: Facilitates the reuse of tasks across different projects.
-- **Integration**: Easily integrates with other tools and libraries, making it suitable for various data workflows.

-### Project Blueprint 1: **Movie Recommendation System** (Difficulty: 1 - Easy)

-**Project Objective**: Build a simple movie recommendation system that predicts user ratings based on past preferences, optimizing for accuracy in recommendations.

-**Dataset Suggestions**:
-- Use a public movie ratings dataset available on Kaggle, which includes user ratings, movie attributes, and user demographics.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download the dataset from Kaggle.
-2. **Feature Engineering**: Extract features such as user average ratings, movie genres, and release years.
-3. **Model Training**: Use collaborative filtering techniques (e.g., matrix factorization) to train the recommendation model.
-4. **Use of Luigi**: Set up tasks for data preprocessing, model training, and generating recommendations, managing dependencies between them.
-5. **Evaluation Metrics**: Use metrics like RMSE (Root Mean Square Error) to evaluate the model's performance.
-6. **Visualization/Reporting**: Create a simple dashboard to display recommendations for users based on their profiles.

-**Bonus Ideas**: Experiment with different recommendation algorithms (e.g., content-based filtering) and compare their performance.
+- Supports task scheduling and retries, ensuring robustness in data processing.

 ---

-### Project Blueprint 2: **Customer Segmentation Analysis** (Difficulty: 2 - Medium)
+### Project 1: Movie Recommendation System (Difficulty: 1 - Easy)

-**Project Objective**: Segment customers based on purchasing behavior to identify distinct groups for targeted marketing strategies, optimizing for improved engagement.
+**Project Objective**
+Create a simple movie recommendation system that suggests movies based on user ratings.
+The goal is to optimize recommendations using collaborative filtering techniques.

-**Dataset Suggestions**:
+**Dataset Suggestions**
-- Utilize an e-commerce dataset with customer transaction history, available on Kaggle or open government datasets.

-**Step-by-Step Plan**:
-1. **Data Collection**: Acquire the dataset from Kaggle.
-2. **Feature Engineering**: Create features such as total purchase amount, frequency of purchases, and time since last purchase.
-3. **Model Training**: Apply clustering algorithms (e.g., K-Means) to segment the customers into distinct groups.
-4. **Use of Luigi**: Create tasks for data cleaning, feature extraction, and clustering, ensuring that each step is executed in the correct order.
-5. **Evaluation Metrics**: Use silhouette scores and inertia to evaluate clustering effectiveness.
-6. **Visualization/Reporting**: Generate visualizations (e.g., scatter plots) to depict customer segments and their characteristics.

-**Bonus Ideas**: Implement a comparison of clustering algorithms (e.g., DBSCAN vs. K-Means) and analyze the results.
+Use datasets available on Kaggle related to movie ratings and metadata.

+**Tasks**
+- **Set Up Luigi Pipeline**: Define the overall pipeline structure for data ingestion, processing, and model training.
+- **Data Ingestion**: Create a task to load movie ratings and metadata from CSV files.
+- **Data Preprocessing**: Implement a task to clean and preprocess the data, including handling missing values and encoding categorical variables.
+- **Model Training**: Develop a task to build a collaborative filtering model (e.g., matrix factorization) using the preprocessed data.
+- **Evaluation**: Create a task to evaluate model performance using metrics like RMSE and precision.
+- **Output Recommendations**: Implement a final task that generates movie recommendations for a given user.

+**Bonus Ideas (Optional)**
+- Implement a content-based filtering approach as an additional method for recommendations.
+- Experiment with hyperparameter tuning for the collaborative filtering model.

 ---

-### Project Blueprint 3: **Real-Time Stock Price Forecasting** (Difficulty: 3 - Hard)
+### Project 2: Sales Forecasting for Retail (Difficulty: 2 - Medium)

-**Project Objective**: Develop a pipeline that predicts future stock prices using historical data and time series analysis, optimizing for prediction accuracy.
+**Project Objective**
+Develop a sales forecasting model for a retail store to predict future sales based on historical data.
+The goal is to optimize inventory management and improve sales strategies.

-**Dataset Suggestions**:
+**Dataset Suggestions**
-- Access historical stock price data from a public financial API or a dataset available on Kaggle.

-**Step-by-Step Plan**:
-1. **Data Collection**: Pull historical stock price data using the API or download from Kaggle.
+Utilize open datasets from government portals or Kaggle that provide historical sales data.

+**Tasks**
+- **Define Luigi Workflow**: Set up the Luigi pipeline to manage tasks related to data loading, preprocessing, modeling, and forecasting.
+- **Load Sales Data**: Create a task to ingest historical sales data from CSV files.
-2. **Feature Engineering**: Generate features such as moving averages, volatility measures, and trading volumes.
+- **Feature Engineering**: Implement a task to create additional features, such as seasonal indicators and promotional events.
-3. **Model Training**: Use time series forecasting techniques (e.g., ARIMA or LSTM) to predict future stock prices.
+- **Model Training**: Develop a task using time-series forecasting models (e.g., ARIMA or Prophet) to predict future sales.
+- **Forecast Evaluation**: Create a task to evaluate the forecasting model's accuracy using metrics like MAPE or MAE.
+- **Visualization**: Implement a task to visualize forecast results against actual sales data.

+**Bonus Ideas (Optional)**
+- Compare the performance of different forecasting models (e.g., ARIMA vs. LSTM).
+- Integrate external factors (e.g., economic indicators) into the forecasting model.

+---

+### Project 3: Anomaly Detection in Network Traffic (Difficulty: 3 - Hard)

+**Project Objective**
+Build an anomaly detection system to identify unusual patterns in network traffic data, aimed at detecting potential security threats.
+The goal is to optimize the identification of anomalies to enhance network security.

+**Dataset Suggestions**
+Access datasets from Kaggle related to network traffic or cybersecurity incidents.

+**Tasks**
-4. **Use of Luigi**: Set up a data pipeline with tasks for data collection, preprocessing, model training, and prediction, managing dependencies effectively.
+- **Design Luigi Pipeline**: Establish a complex Luigi pipeline to manage tasks for data ingestion, preprocessing, feature extraction, model training, and anomaly detection.
-5. **Evaluation Metrics**: Assess model performance using metrics like MAE (Mean Absolute Error) and RMSE.
-6. **Visualization/Reporting**: Create visualizations to compare predicted vs. actual prices over time and generate a report summarizing findings.

-**Bonus Ideas**: Explore sentiment analysis on financial news articles as an additional feature to improve prediction accuracy.
+- **Ingest Network Traffic Data**: Create a task to load network traffic data from CSV files or APIs.
+- **Data Preprocessing**: Implement a task to clean the data, including removing duplicates and normalizing traffic features.
+- **Feature Engineering**: Develop a task to extract relevant features for anomaly detection, such as packet size and connection duration.
+- **Model Training**: Create a task to train an anomaly detection model (e.g., Isolation Forest or Autoencoder) on the processed data.
+- **Anomaly Detection**: Implement a task to apply the trained model to identify anomalies in new network traffic data.
+- **Reporting**: Develop a final task to generate reports on detected anomalies, including potential risks and recommendations for response.

+**Bonus Ideas (Optional)**
+- Explore ensemble methods for improving anomaly detection performance.
+- Integrate real-time data streaming for continuous anomaly detection and reporting.

+---

+These projects not only provide hands-on experience with Luigi but also cover various aspects of data science, from recommendation systems to forecasting and anomaly detection, ensuring a comprehensive learning experience.